My Real Estate AHA Moment

 Later I came to learn that this strategy is known to seasoned investors as "House Hacking".

-Here is a quick summary of some of the key concepts I learned from my landlord.
+Here is a quick summary of 5 key concepts I learned from my landlord and why they can be important, when purchasing a property.

 If you are already investing in real estate, what is your AHA moment about Real Estate?
 When did you realize that this was a way to supplement your income and have control over your income.
 Leave a comment below and tell me how you feel about this aha moment.